 Most people starting as audiobook narrators do so on a part-time basis.
 While a day job limits your availability, it also frees you of the stress and pressure to show an immediate profit while providing other benefits to you.
 Retirees from other fields who are drawing an annuity also tend to have an easier time starting a second career as an audiobook narrator.

-Even the most successful, highly lauded, experienced narrators occasionally have periods where they don’t have work.
+Even the most successful, highly lauded, experienced narrators occasionally have periods of weeks or even months where they don’t have work.
 It’s important to always have contingency and emergency funding sources.

 Do you have money set aside for start-up and on-going business costs?